 * 1 *

 The exercises this week are dedicated to the Linux command line using your Linux account at the student server studssh.iu.hio.no.
 If you are not able to access this server yet, use the Linux server at UiO, login.ifi.uio.no with the username and password you got from the University of Oslo.
-For those of you who are familiar to Linux command line, there is an extra challenge and you may also start working at one of the next weeks assignments(at the end of this text).
+For those of you who are familiar to Linux command line, there are some extra challenges and the bottom of this page.
+Finally you should log on to, explore and get used to your network of virtual machines. .

 Complete the following exercises by logging in to your account at the server studssh.iu.hio.no(or login.ifi.uio.no) from any of the Windows PC's using putty and the same username and password as for Windows.